jadams1313/Workout/README.md

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request on GitHub.
 I am currently working on the nurtition aspect of this and some more visuals.
 Feel free to contribute.

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 - The application was developed using the Tkinter library in Python.
-- Special thanks to the contributors and the open-source community for their valuable contributions and support.

 ## Contact
 www.linkedin.com/in/jake-adams-b1b948254